Millennials: Psychology

 Polling agency Ipsos-MORI warned that the word "millennials" is "misused to the point where it's often mistaken for just another meaningless buzzword" because "many of the claims made about millennial characteristics are simplified, misinterpreted or just plain wrong, which can mean real differences get lost" and that "[e]qually important are the similarities between other generations—the attitudes and behaviors that are staying the same are sometimes just as important and surprising."
+In 2018, Emily St. James, writing in Vox, argued that the word "millennial" had become meaningless.
+The term was at the time being habitually applied to teenagers, even if they were actually members of Generation Z rather than Generation Y; it was also being indiscriminately applied to members of Generation X. As of 2015 and 2017, it was reported that some people considered the word "millennial" to be an insult.

 Though it is often said that millennials ignore conventional advertising, they are in fact heavily influenced by it.
 They are particularly sensitive to appeals to transparency, to experiences rather than things, and flexibility.

 A 2015 study by Microsoft found that 77% of respondents aged 18 to 24 said yes to the statement, "When nothing is occupying my attention, the first thing I do is reach for my phone," compared to just 10% for those aged 65 and over.

 The term (生きづらさ, ikizurasa) has been used to denote anxiety experienced by many Japanese millennials struggling with a sense of disconnectedness and self-blaming, caused by a vast array of issues from unemployment, poverty, family problems, bullying, social withdrawal and mental ill-health.

+Millennial optimism

+Millennial optimism is a 2020s cultural trend and neologism that emerged on TikTok in 2025.
+The term has been described as encompassing late Generation Z's nostalgia for 2010s millennial youth culture and has been connected to the 2026 is the new 2016 trend.
+The phrase "millennial cringe" was originally used by Generation Z to disparage millennial youth culture in the 2010s, which British GQ noted contemptuous towards the millennial generation's "tendency towards sincerity".